msharma-dev/beamtree_test/README.md

 ## Assumptions
 Events table will get new events from SQS/ SNS (depending on the configuration) and user will be allowed to add new events manually as well.
+There are no duplicate data in Person Table/ datastore

 ## App Details